Suggestion from Luke.

 [Wishlist] Run a background task to refresh Recent Folders menu (and Running Applications menu eventually)

-Actually, the Recent Folders menu is shown in a separate menu because of the time it would take to refresh the Recent Folders menu each time the popup menu.
+Actually, the Recent Folders menu is shown in a separate menu because of the time it would take to refresh the Recent Folders menu each time the popup menu is displayed.
 Showing Recent Folders submenu as part of the main menu would slow down the display of the popup menu and make it less snappy.

 The solution I'm think of is to write a background task that would refresh the Recent Folders submenu every x minutes.
 We would have to determine the best refresh frequency not to impact the PC performance (thinking here of the slowest PCs) .